MissclickStudios/Projecte3/Docs/conventions.md

  - Children of main classes will be named with X_ after the TitleCase name.
-X Beign the first letter of the parent class.
+X Being the first letter of the parent class.

   ```c++
   class Component